 A global consensus

 In signing the Paris Climate Agreement in 2015, the 195 signatory states pledged to reduce their GHG emissions while at the same time preparing societies to become more resilient to the impacts of climate change.
 Québec declared itself bound by this international agreement and adopted a GHG emissions reduction target of 37.5% below 1990 levels by 2030.
-It also signed the Global Climate Leadership Memorandum of Understanding alongside numerous federated states and partner countries.
-The agreement aims to limit GHG emissions to 80 to 95% below 1990 levels by 2050.
+Considering the evolution of international climate negotiations and emerging consensus on climate change, the government intends to make a longer-term commitment to achieve carbon neutrality by 2050.